desprez/springbatch-patterns/README.md

 [File2TableSynchroJobConfig.java](https://github.com/desprez/springbatch-patterns/blob/master/src/main/java/fr/training/springbatch/synchrojob/File2TableSynchroJobConfig.java)

+This pattern is a little bit different from the previous one but works the same way.
+This time the reader, the master csv file is synchronized with a table which contains the detail data.

+The **MasterDetailReader**, **TransactionAccumulator** and **CustomerAccumulator** classes are generic enough to be reused.

 ## Pattern 5 : Synchronize a table with a with a file

 ![alt text](./images/table2FileSynchroJob.svg "table2FileSynchroJob")

 [Table2FileSynchroJobConfig.java](https://github.com/desprez/springbatch-patterns/blob/master/src/main/java/fr/training/springbatch/synchrojob/Table2FileSynchroJobConfig.java)

+Another variation of the previous patterns.
+This time, the "Master" data comes from a table in the database and the "Details" data comes from a file.

 ## Pattern 6 : Grouping file records